MatiasComercio/neural-networks/README.md

 # Neural Networks
 TP2 for Artificial Intelligence Systems course from I.T.B.A.

+## Pre-requisites
+Execute the following line before executing Matlab/Octave
+    export NEURAL_NETWORK_ROOT=`pwd`

+## Execute
+You can configure the desired activation function and simple perceptron example to be run at the `main.m` file.
+Once you have finished, run that file to get the weights output of what you have configured.

+### Example
+Executing the `main.m` file as it is will find the correspnding weights for both an `or` and an `and` simple perceptrons using a `unit step` activation function.

 ## Authors
 This project is written and maintained by